When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 Healthy Immune System Basics

-Our immune system is primarily found in our digestive tract.
+Your immune system is primarily found in your digestive tract.
 Here are some interesting and related facts about gut health and immune function.

 - 70% or more of our ability to fight illness begins in the gut with our gut-associated lymphoid tissue.

-- Some strains of viruses are contracted through the gut [R].
+- Some strains of viruses are contracted through the gut.

-- In feline-types of colds the ratio of good-to-bad healthy bacteria predict the presence of illness [R]
+- For colds, the ratio of good-to-bad healthy bacteria predicts the presence of illness.

-- HIV viral-infected patients with spontaneous control have healthier gut-associated lymphoid tissue [R].
+- HIV viral-infected patients with spontaneous control have healthier gut-associated lymphoid tissue.

 - Probiotics in the gut create a healthier immune system.

-- Probiotics help stimulate interferon production and activation of innate immunity to viruses [R].
+- Probiotics help stimulate interferon production and activation of innate immunity to viruses.

 Bottom line: immune support starts with a healthy digestive tract.